outeredge/dredger/README.md

 # dredger
-Dredger is a docker tool to help automate local dev environments
+Dredger is a docker tool to help automate local web development environments.
+It automatically starts a http proxy on port 80 so you can run multiple environments at once with ease.
+No more remembering container hashes!

 ## Install / Upgrade